Pelagicore/software-factory/docs/chapters/baseplatform/building-PELUX-sources.rst

 ``TEMPLATECONF`` tells the ``oe-init-build-env`` script which path to fetch configuration samples from.

-.. note:: The example below get the template configuration for the Intel BSP
+.. note:: The example below gets the template configuration for the Intel BSP
           without Qt Automotive Suite (QtAS).
 Use ``intel-qtauto`` as the last part of the path to get QtAS support.
 The same pattern is used for the Raspberry Pi BSP (``rpi`` and ``rpi-qtauto``).
 There is also